box/box-python-sdk-gen/docs/user_collaborations.md

 ### Arguments

 - collaboration_id `str`
-  - The ID of the collaboration
+  - The ID of the collaboration Example: "1234"
-  - Used as `collaboration_id` in path `path` of the API call
+- role `UpdateCollaborationByIdRoleArg`
+  - The level of access granted.
+- status `Optional[UpdateCollaborationByIdStatusArg]`
+  - <!--alex ignore reject--> Set the status of a `pending` collaboration invitation, effectively accepting, or rejecting the invite.
-- request_body `UpdateCollaborationByIdRequestBodyArg`
+- expires_at `Optional[str]`
-  - Used as requestBody for the API call
+  - Update the expiration date for the collaboration.
+At this date, the collaboration will be automatically removed from the item.
+This feature will only work if the **Automatically remove invited collaborators: Allow folder owners to extend the expiry date** setting has been enabled in the **Enterprise Settings** of the **Admin Console**.
+When the setting is not enabled, collaborations can not have an expiry date and a value for this field will be result in an error.
+Additionally, a collaboration can only be given an expiration if it was created after the **Automatically remove invited collaborator** setting was enabled.
-- headers `UpdateCollaborationByIdHeadersArg`
+- can_view_path `Optional[bool]`
+  - Determines if the invited users can see the entire parent path to the associated folder.
+The user will not gain privileges in any parent folder and therefore can not see content the user is not collaborated on.
+Be aware that this meaningfully increases the time required to load the invitee's **All Files** page.
+We recommend you limit the number of collaborations with `can_view_path` enabled to 1,000 per user.
+Only owner or co-owners can invite collaborators with a `can_view_path` of `true`.  `can_view_path` can only be used for folder collaborations.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns

 This function returns a value of type `Collaboration`.

-Returns an updated collaboration object unless the owner has changed.If the role is changed to &#x60;owner&#x60;, the collaboration is deleted and a new collaboration is created.
-The previous &#x60;owner&#x60; of the old collaboration will be a &#x60;co-owner&#x60; on the new collaboration.
+Returns an updated collaboration object unless the owner has changed.If the role is changed to `owner`, the collaboration is deleted and a new collaboration is created.
+The previous `owner` of the old collaboration will be a `co-owner` on the new collaboration.

 ## Remove collaboration